Ross-Byrne/Go-Project/README.md

 run - npm install
 run - npm start to compile code

-if npm start files, might need to manually install the following npm packages: npm install -g concurrently npm install -g lite-server npm install -g typescript
+In very small number of cases on Windows, command "npm start" fails.
+If this happens, you need to manually install the following npm packages:

+npm install -g concurrently
+npm install -g lite-server
+npm install -g typescript

+##Compile and Run Go Server
 Navigate to bin directory in Project directory: build main.go into bin from src/main